Sebastian-Barrett/sebsite/Letter punches.md

 <div class="clearfix">
     <img alt="" src="/sebsite/images/letter punches/astrick.jpg" class="rightfloat">
     <blockquote>Letter punches to cast type for a old fashioned printing press</blockquote>
     <p class="leftfloat">I machined a set of 88 letter punches for a group trying to recreate historical law documents.
-The letter punches are hardened tool steel that gets pressed into annealed copper to create a negative of a letter.
+Each letter punch will be pressed into annealed copper to create a negative of that letter.
 The copper negative can then be used as a mold to cast many copies, to create the thousands of letters needed to print a page on a printing press.</p>
     </div>

 # Design